bendanye/code-kata/README.md

 ## Potential Enhancement

 - [ ] Straight away random all the choices when using input parameter like -r
-- [ ] Remember done so that the next time will not pick the same problem again
+- [ ] Remember what was choosen so that the next time will not pick the same problem again
 - [ ] Possbily tagging in type as some type is only pertaining to the specifc language

+## Impetus

+The Author wanted to have simple way to randomise what should he do or learn for the day.